-Opened in 2017, WWH&B just off Ilica is the latest budget lodging to muscle its way into an already busy marketplace, but the ‘Bar’ in its name is no coincidence.
-With happy hour every evening between 7pm and 9pm, pub crawls, games and activities, this is very much a hangout spot for drinkers and fun-seekers, owned and operated by former backpackers who did a lot of that kind of thing back in the day.
-Facilities are otherwise pretty standard and yet to be scuffed up by boozed-fuelled wear and tear.
+WWH&B is a hive of activity where you’re guaranteed to find some fun.
+With a happy hour every evening between 7pm and 9pm, as well as pub crawls, games and activities, this is very much a hangout spot for drinkers and fun-seekers, owned and operated by former backpackers who did a lot of that kind of thing back in the day.
+The dorms are spacious and other perks include a communal kitchen, laundry facilities, free wifi and pancake Tuesdays.

-Swanky Mint is not your average hostel, not by a long chalk.
-Set on Ilica, historically the city’s main street, this superior budget lodging has been converted from a Habsburg-era textile works.
-There was space a-plenty for dorms of various sizes, a summer-only pool, grounds and a funky bar that operates in its own right, Swanky Monkey Garden.
-Female travellers can choose a women-only dorm, groups of three can have a bedroom to themselves.
-The main square is less than 10 minutes’ walk away.
+Swanky Mint is not your average hostel.
+Set on Ilica, historically the city’s main street, this superior budget lodging is housed within a converted Habsburg-era textile factory.
+There are slickly designed dorms of various sizes, a summer-only pool, and a funky bar that operates in its own right, Swanky Monkey Garden.
+Female travellers can choose a women-only dorm and groups of three can have a bedroom to themselves.
+The main square is less than a 10-minute walk away.

-Another hostel that enjoys a prime location right on Zagreb’s main bar strip of Tkalčićeva, Taban could go for the full-on party approach but instead opted for a little extra comfort and quality instead.
+This is another hostel that enjoys a prime location right on Zagreb’s main bar strip of Tkalčićeva.
+This place could have gone for the full-on party approach but instead serves up a little extra comfort and quality.
 Room furnishings have a slightly Japanese feel about them, the coffee in the morning is freshly ground and the bar has a life of its own beyond the backpacker crowd.
 This is the kind of hostel for travellers who need a city-centre location but aren’t looking for the communal, booze-fuelled experience.
 Pleasant staff, too.

 Any hostel that offers discounts to left-handed travellers obviously has something different about it.
 Such is Mali Mrak.
-Away from the bars and party lodgings of the city centre – management actively encourages loud, heavy drinking types to stay away – Mali Mrak offers yoga, hiking and bike tours.
+Away from the bars and party lodgings of the city centre – management actively encourages loud, heavy-drinking types to stay away – Mali Mrak offers yoga, hiking and bike tours.
 Entertainment might be a poetry recital or a jazz show, and artists can enquire about residencies.
-Décor and furnishing have been created with good taste, and all is geared towards the more mature budget traveller.
+Décor and furnishing have been created with good taste, and are geared towards the more mature budget traveller.

 This popular five-floor hostel pushes the envelope as far as facilities are concerned.
-It’s not enough that it has a central location, 24-hour reception and fast Wi-Fi.
+It’s not enough that it has a central location, 24-hour reception and fast wifi.
 DJs spin in its bar, where happy hours and theme nights are the norm.
-Check-out is noon – no hungover rush at 10am here.
+Check-out is noon – no hungover rush at 10 am here.
 Security is provided by CCTV cameras.
-All rooms are en suite, so no padding down the corridor in your pyjamas.
+All rooms are en-suite, so no padding down the corridor in your pyjamas.
 There are free walking tours, free computers, even free earplugs.
-Staff are extra nice and can help booking paid-for tours of Plitvice and elsewhere.
+Staff are welcoming and more than happy to help you arrange tours.

-As its name suggests, Main Square is not one minute from Jelačić plac, in the very centre of Zagreb.
-More than that, it’s also located just where the atmosphere, bar-lined thoroughfare of Tkalčićeva starts, meaning that this is very much a party hostel, with 24-hour reception.
-As well as the usual facilities of communal washing machine and dryer, lockers and free Wi-Fi, there’s also a scanning machine and cycle hire.
+As its name suggests, Main Square is a hop and a skip from Ban Josip Jelačić, in the very centre of Zagreb.
+More than that, it’s also located just where the atmospheric, bar-lined thoroughfare of Tkalčićeva starts, meaning that this is very much a party hostel, with 24-hour reception.
+As well as the usual facilities of communal washing machine and dryer, lockers and free wifi, there’s also a scanning machine and cycle hire.
 A couple or two travelling companions would do well to book the twin room, either with or without an en-suite bathroom.